 This year was meant to be about next gen, and there’s no better game that showcases the potential of the new consoles than Astro’s Playroom.

-- The best live service games of 2021
+- The best live service games

 - The Last of Us Part II, Animal Crossing, Hades lead 2020 Game Awards nominations